jcampbellcodes/jcampbellcodes_og.github.io/_posts/2018-12-13-simdsseboilerplate.markdown

 converting to SIMD.
 The filter kernel is reversed and stored in SIMD registers before the actual convolution takes place.
 <br>
-# Pass 2
+# Second Iteration: Time To Obfuscate
 <br>

-Restructure your data to load aligned outside of the loop Rework the inner loop to take advantage of your load restructuring PROFILE
+Once you have a basic idea of the implications or restructuring your algorithm to use SIMD intrinsics, it is time to make some more invasive changes.
+Here, we are going to preprocess both the input signal and the filter kernel to load them into SIMD registers before the actual computation.

+This will involve more complicated indexing in the inner loop to access the data in groups of four rather than one.

 {% highlight c++ %}
 static void convolve_simd( float *inSig, size_t M,